timwiles/timwiles.github.io/End-period-poverty/index.md

 The washable towels are ideally suited to rural areas as they rely less heavily on imports.

-The international development charity [Knofu](https://knowledge-facilitators.org) (formerly known as Knofacic) have started recruiting community members in each of the 3 schools to deliver the training.
+The international development charity Knofu (the Uganda branch of [Knowledge Facilitators International](https://knowledge-facilitators.org), formerly known as Knofacic) are implementing the project.
+They have started recruiting community members in each of the 3 schools to deliver the training.

 We believe that (by the grace of God) we will be able to directly impact the lives of 500 girls, and move towards ending period poverty in Uganda.

 # Fundraising

-I've created a [new GoFundMe page]() for handling donations.
+I've created a [new GoFundMe page](https://gofundme.com/f/end-period-poverty-in-eastern-uganda) for handling donations.

 100% of the funds raised will be used to employ local Knofu workers in the target communities, and to purchase materials.